aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 fn main() {
     let s = String::from("hello");

-    // Immutable borrow - just looking at the value let len = calculate_length(&s);  // Note the & here
+    // Immutable borrow - looking at the value let len = calculate_length(&s);  // Note the & here
     println!("The length of '{}' is {}.", s, len);

-    // Note: s is still valid here because we only borrowed it }
+    // Note: s is still valid here because you only borrowed it }

 // This function borrows the string (doesn't take ownership) fn calculate_length(s: &String) -> usize {  // Note the & here too
     s.len()
-}  // s goes out of scope, but since it's just a reference, nothing happens to the original value
+}  // s goes out of scope, but since it's a reference, nothing happens to the original value
 ```

 ### Mutable Borrowing Example: